temporalio/documentation/docs/java-testing-and-debugging.md

 In addition to writing unit and integration tests, debugging your workflows is also a very valuable testing tool.
-You can debug your workflow code using a debugger provided by your favorit Java IDE.
+You can debug your workflow code using a debugger provided by your favorite Java IDE.

 Note that when debugging your workflow code, the Temporal Java SDK includes deadlock detection which fails a workflow task in case the code blocks over a second without relinquishing